laoshanxi/app-mesh/docs/source/CLI.md

 # register a app with a native command
-$ appc reg -n ping -u kfc -c 'ping www.google.com' -w /opt Application already exist, are you sure you want to update the application (y/n)? y
+$ appc add -n ping -u kfc -c 'ping www.google.com' -w /opt Application already exist, are you sure you want to update the application (y/n)? y
 {